Brain and Spinal Tumor Treatments

 - External beam radiation therapy involves a series of daily outpatient treatments over several weeks to accurately deliver radiation to the brain.
 Radiation treatment is often given after surgery and sometimes it is given instead of surgery.

 Most primary brain tumor patients undergo surgery to remove as much of the tumor as possible.
 While some tumors may be completely removed, other tumors might have entered the surrounding brain tissue or are located in highly sensitive areas.
-In these cases, our neurosurgeons and pediatric neurosurgeons have the expertise and technology necessary to remove as much of the tumor as safely possible in order to reduce the tumor’s size and perhaps decrease pressure and ease symptoms.
+In these cases, our adult and pediatric neurosurgeons have the expertise and technology necessary to remove as much of the tumor as safely possible in order to reduce the tumor’s size and perhaps decrease pressure and ease symptoms.

 In our state-of-the-art surgical procedure suite, we offer a full range of the latest surgical techniques and procedures to treat patients, including the most advanced surgical navigation system for intraoperative guidance.
 Our surgeons utilize minimally invasive surgical techniques whenever possible to decrease scars, pain, and the time spent in the hospital.